Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Part of the Panasonic Lumix FZ80’s superb performance is thanks to its 18.1 megapixel MOS image sensor, which is that patented Panasonic image quality, and 6.1 megapixels more than the more expensive.
 An even better model is the Panasonic Lumix TZ200 which boasts 20.1 megapixels.
 With the FZ80’s optical image stabilizer, you’re capturing exquisite detail, even in low light conditions.
 What was equally fantastic was the Panasonic Lumix FZ80’s HD video quality.
 With 4K UHD video quality, you’re capturing the moment in stunning detail.
 Additionally, two more models that record 4K videos are the Panasonic Lumix ZS70 and the Fujifilm X-T200.

 The Panasonic Lumix FZ80 gets bonus points for being lightweight, compact, and really easy to handle.
-Like other Panasonic cameras, the Lumix FZ80 has a curved shape for your hand to grip.
+Like the Ricoh GR III, the Lumix FZ80 has a curved shape for your hand to grip.
 To keep your grip from slipping, however, the “handle” was given a textured finish.
-This contrasts greatly from a Canon PowerShot ELPH 180, which doesn’t include a grip and will likely result in you dropping it by accident.
+This contrasts greatly with a Canon PowerShot ELPH 180, which doesn’t include a grip and will likely result in you dropping it by accident.

 We took a point off for the fixed LCD display.
 Still, it’s nice and large at 3-inches.
 The FZ80’s sensor size is 1/2.3-inches.
 It’s simple to use, while also providing a few buttons to fiddle with such as photo mode, manual mode, and controlling shutter speed.
 There’s also a memory card slot.

-As a bridge camera, the Panasonic Lumix FZ80 fills the void for those wanting the best of a single-lens reflex camera and a point and shoot camera.
-It’s got an incredibly long zoom range of 60x without the need of a zoom lens—blowing the Nikon Coolpix B500 out of the water with its 40x zoom range.
-Additional value comes from built-in features such as post focus mode, giving you an opportunity to pick the focal point even after you’ve already taken the image.
+As a bridge camera, the Panasonic Lumix FZ80 fills the void for those wanting the best of a single-lens reflex camera and a point-and-shoot camera.
+It’s got an incredibly long zoom range of 60x without the need for a zoom lens—blowing the Nikon Coolpix B500 out of the water with its 40x zoom range.
+Additional value comes from built-in features such as post-focus mode, allowing you to pick the focal point even after you’ve already taken the image.